 The new JBL Charge 5 is, the US audio specialist claims, even more durable and better sounding than the four Charges before it.
 Its predecessor carried an IPX7 rating, meaning it could handle being submerged in water to a depth of 1.5m, but the IP67-rated Charge 5 builds on that durability by also being fully dustproof.

 The iconic aesthetic, available in eight different finishes including our review sample's navy blue, has been tweaked to introduce a bolder JBL logo and an extra dollop of rubberised reinforcements, too.
-So, is the Charge just as recommendable as ever in its latest guise?
+A newer, wi-fi enabled version of the Charge 5, rather logically dubbed the Charge 5 Wi-Fi is also now available, so is the original model just as recommendable as ever in its more conventional form?

 Build and features